What Is the Difference Between a Real Estate Broker and an Agent?

 Members of NAR also belong to state and local trade associations.
 Complaints against a REALTOR® can be filed with the local board.

 Listing agents are also known as seller's agents because they represent the seller.
 A listing agent can be a real estate broker or a real estate agent.
 These types of agents owe a fiduciary responsibility to the seller under a listing agreement and must protect that interest.

 Exclusive buyer's agents never work for sellers.
 Many agents, however, work with both sellers and buyers, although not usually in the same transaction.
-Buyer's agents may or may not require a buyer to sign a buyer's broker agreement, depending on local custom.
+Buyer's agents might or might not require a buyer to sign a buyer's broker agreement, depending on local custom and law.

 Agents enter dual agency when they represent both the seller and the buyer.
-Dual agency can happen even if the there are two agents involved -- a listing agent and a buyer's agent -- if both agents work for the same broker.
-That's because it is the real estate broker who creates agency.
-Dual agency is not legal in all 50 states.
+Dual agency can happen even if there are two agents involved—a listing agent and a buyer's agent—if both agents work for the same broker because the real estate broker creates agency.
+Dual agency is not legal in all states.

-In states where dual agency is not permitted, listing agents who find themselves in the position of writing an offer for the buyer may choose to become a transaction agent.
-This agent does not represent either party but simply facilitates the transaction.
+In states where dual agency is not permitted, listing agents might find themselves in the position of writing an offer for the buyer.
+These agents can elect to become transaction agents.
+He doesn't represent either party but simply facilitates the transaction.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.